Skip to Main Content

 Scholarship as Conversation

-When a student starts to research a topic, it is like walking into a party.
-People are talking about what they know and comparing notes.
+When a student starts to research a topic, they are joining the party late.
+People already at the party are talking about what they know, and comparing notes.
 Some disagree with others.
 It is an ongoing event.

-When the student enters the party, they need to know some vocabulary (field specific jargon) to understand the conversations.
+When the student enters the party, they need to know some field specific jargon & background information to understand the conversations.

 Research as Inquiry & Searching as Strategic Exploration